JordanAceto/DIY_Synth_Workshop_2020/README.md

 # Materials and Information for a simple DIY Synth workshop.

 ## What it is:
-- A breadboard square wave oscillator that is controlled by a Light Dependent Resistor, and a tiny speaker.
+- A breadboard square wave oscillator that is controlled by a Light Dependent Resistor, with a tiny speaker.
+- Typically, a presenter will walk through the construction of a breadboard alongside 25 to 30 participants, who each have their own kit to build.
+- This is intended for people with little to no electronics experience.
+The circuit is very basic, but makes a fun little noisemaker.
+- People as young as 12 or so can probably build it on their own.
+Children as young as 5 have built them with assistance.

+## How to use this repository:
+- The workshop_docs directory contains the materials needed to conduct the workshop.
+This is in an unfinished state currently, but eventually it will contain a step-by-step pictoral walkthrough for building the breadboard circuit.
+This walkthrough is typically projected on a large screen that everybody can see.

+- The development_docs directory contains kicad schematics, fritzing layouts, and a BOM for the workshop.
+Unless you are modifying the project, you don't need to go in here.
+If you do want to modify the project, you'll need the kicad and fritzing programs to open and modify the included files.

 ## How to order parts:
 1. Determine how many kits you want.
 About 25 ~ 30 has worked well in the past.